Make UseEditor’s Note: We have updated this post to include an infographic for easy reference of ADA Compliant signage.

 The ADA mounting height requirement is 48” to 60” for raised characters i.e. the distance between the floor and bottom of the raised character should be 60″ (from the highest character) to 48″ (from the lowest character).

-The bottom of overhead signs must be 80″ from the floor.
+Specifically, the bottom of overhead signs must be 80″ from the floor.

 For wall-mounted or projecting signs, they should extend 4″ from the wall and must be installed at least 27-inches off the ground with a maximum height of 80-inches.